Home Healthcare FAQs, Information & Answers

 Do I have to sign a long term contract?

 Absolutely not.
 You are not locked into a long term contract; instead, we set up a tentative schedule that you can adjust as your needs change.
-There is a service agreement that guarantees that we will provide the services that you need, when you need them.
 Our services are customized to meet your needs; however, you choose the days and times and have the option to stop service at any time.

 Do I have to pay any money up front?

 If we are scheduling a substantial number of service hours per week, we may ask you for a security deposit equal to two weeks billing.
 This deposit will be applied to your last bill at the time you stop service.
 Any remaining deposit will be refunded.
-Billing is every two weeks, and we expect prompt payment for services rendered.
+Billing is every two weeks, and we expect prompt payment for services rendered so that we can pay our caregivers.

 If I need to get in touch with someone at the office over the weekend or on nights or holidays regarding an issue, will someone be available to help me?